MicrosoftDocs/bot-docs/articles/v4sdk/skills-conceptual.md

 ## Additional information

-From the user's perspective, the root bot is the bot they are interacting with.
+From the user's perspective, they are interacting with the root bot.
 From the skill's perspective, the skill consumer is the channel over which it communicates with the user.

 - For more information about skill bots and skill manifests, see [about skill bots](skills-about-skill-bots.md).